 Prescription drug prices are out of control.
 The drug corporations have literally rigged the system to have monopoly pricing power—spending billions to get the laws and regulations that benefit them.
 They’ve spent $2 billion on lobbying in Washington since 2003.

-The cornerstone of their pricing power is a law that says Medicare can’t bargain on prices.
-Instead, the drug corporations dictate the price to Medicare.
+The cornerstone of their pricing power is a law that says Medicare can’t bargain directly on prices.
+Instead, the drug corporations dictate prices to Medicare.
 Once the price is set for Medicare it ripples down the whole health care system, and lots of people get a piece of the action.
 Pharmacy Benefit Managers who run prescription drug insurance programs make more working off the higher initial price.
 Hospitals and doctors get percentage mark-ups.
-But the rest of us—patients, consumers and taxpayers—get stuck paying the bill.
+But the rest of us—patients, consumers, and taxpayers—get stuck paying the bill.

 The costs can be crushing for patients.
-Out-of-pocket costs for some specialty drugs under Medicare can run from $4,000 to more than $11,000 per year, while the median income for Medicare beneficiaries is less than $25,000 a year.
+Out-of-pocket costs for some specialty drugs under Medicare can run as high as $15,000 per year or more, while the median income for Medicare beneficiaries is less than $26,200 a year.